ST. MARY’S NURSERY

 Practitioners will allow children to develop and use their home language and will provide opportunities for children to develop English as this is crucial in order for them to access learning.

 If any staff member, parent/carer or anyone connected in any way to the nursery has suspicions about a child being abused or are concerned about the actions of a staff member they have a duty to report this.
 This is vital to ensure that no child will continue to be unnecessarily at risk.
-These matters should be brought to the attention of the Designated Person, Sara Laker or the Deputy Designated Person, Sarah Brady.
+These matters should be brought to the attention of the Designated Person, Margaret Pout or the Deputy Designated Person, Sarah Brady.
 Witnesses should always be aware that fear of repercussions, fear of not being believed and fear of getting it wrong should not prevent them from reporting incidents.
 If a person is uneasy about informing members of staff, including the designated person, they must report the incident or concern to the following:-

 Ofsted Whistleblowing 0300 121 3155